DEFRA/software-development-standards/guides/choosing_cloud_provider.md

 The key issue here being that skills and knowledge in this area on one platform don't necessarily translate onto the other platform, so it can be difficult for a single team to maintain both.

+## Decision factors

+Having established that there are some significant differences between the two platforms and that it does matter where a particular workload runs, what are the factors that can influence the decision?

+### Proximity

+This tends to be cited as the number one reason for choosing a provider for a particular workload - the proximity to other, related workloads.
+If my data is sitting in Azure and my web application is in Azure, why would I implement my middleware in AWS?

+The problem with this simplistic approach is that it ignores the fundamental differences between the providers, the result of which is the implementation of workloads in sub-optimal ways.

+The solution is to minimise the proximity problem by providing high-throughput, low-latency, secure connectivity between providers as an enterprise capability.

+### Skills

+The other main reason for selecting a particular provider is often familiarity.
+It is pretty much impossible for anyone to maintain a high level of proficiency in all the different technical areas across two quite different cloud platforms.

+Using a single cloud provider for an entire service, team or programme makes it possible to maintain a single, consolidated skill set.
+This will generally make delivery teams more efficient and effective.

+The problem with this approach is that it ignores the fundamental differences between the providers, the result of which is the implementation of workloads in sub-optimal ways.

+The solution is to make enterprise decisions regarding the most appropriate platform for different types of workload.
+This prevents people needing to maintain capability in equivalent platform services.

+### Compatibility

+Another factor that often drives decision-making is compatibility - a lot of the time a platform's services will "just work" with other services on that platform, whereas utilising similar services on the other platform can be complex.

+Using a single cloud provider for an entire service makes it possible to more easily deliver a set of integrated workloads.
+This will generally make delivery teams more efficient and effective.

+The problem with this approach is that it ignores the fundamental differences between the providers, the result of which is the implementation of workloads in sub-optimal ways.

+The solution is to implement enterprise interoperability solutions on both platforms.

+### Strategic commercial relationships

+The final factor that should drive decision-making is consideration of strategic relationships with vendors and prudent government procurement approaches.

+Such considerations are more likely to apply at the corporate level, influencing enterprise principles rather than individual, local decisions.
+But such higher-level decisions can still have knock-on impacts, partly due to the other factors identified above.

+### Technical suitability

+As a result of the above, the technical suitability of a particular workload for one or other of the platforms ends up being the poor relation in the decision-making process.

+However, the technical suitability _does matter_, for all the reasons outlined at the start of this guidance.

+The problem with this approach is that it ignores the fundamental differences between the providers, the result of which is the implementation of workloads in sub-optimal ways.

+The solution to this is two-fold:

+- implement enterprise solutions to mitigate the impacts of the other decision factors
+- provide a governance framework for cloud provider selection

+The reality is that enterprise solutions of this nature are not quick or cheap to come by, so a decision-making mechanism to support a governance framework is required.